 ADMIRALTY Digital Radio Signals Volume 1,3,4,5 cover Maritime Radio and Meteorological Observation Stations, Maritime Safety Information Services and GMDSS.

-All five digital publications are provided on a single CD and can be individually licensed, installed, used and updated via a single common interface that is quick and easy to use.
+All five digital publications are provided on a single DVD and can be individually licensed, installed, used and updated via a single common interface that is quick and easy to use.

 The UK Maritime and Coastguard Agency (MCA) and many other Marine Regulatory Authorities accept ADP products as meeting the requirements for the carriage of official nautical publications to support the planning and execution of a voyage under the Merchant Shipping Safety of Navigation Regulations 2002.